 This important filter keeps your home comfy and air healthy.
 How often you should change your air filter depends on the type of filter you use.
 Flat filters should be changed each month, while pleated filters should be replaced every three months.
 If you don’t know if your filter should be replaced, remove it and angle it to the light.
 Install a new one if you can’t see light through it.

 If someone in your home suffers from allergies or asthma, we recommend having a filter with a greater MERV rating.
 The bigger the number this is, the better your filter is at getting rid of contaminants.

 Keep fresh air moving by opening windows whenever it’s warm enough.
 We also suggest turning on exhaust fans in your bathroom and kitchen regularly to remove pollutants and introduce more fresh air.

 4. Call Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Service Experts Heating & Air Conditioning has a fix to help your loved ones breathe more freely.
+From whole-home air purifiers, Service Experts Heating & Air Conditioning has a fix to help your loved ones breathe more freely.
 We’ll help you find the best option during your free home comfort assessment.
 Give us a call at 866-397-3787 to book yours right away!